PROGRAM & SPEAKERS

 Opening Keynote Addresses

-Plenary 1 - Investing in Australia: Turning targets into investment – A Future Made in Australia
+Plenary 1 - Turning targets into investment - A Future Made in Australia

-With a 62-70% target by 2035 what will be required to give investor confidence to invest in Australian climate solutions and deploy capital at scale?
 The Australia Government’s Future Made in Australia agenda aims to secure Australia’s place as an indispensable part of the changing global economic and strategic landscape.
+With a 62-70% target by 2035, what will be required to give investor confidence to invest in Australian climate solutions and deploy capital at scale?
+Where is that investment going to come from?
 Where are some of the priority areas for targeted industry decarbonization?
-How do we best leverage the government Specialist investment vehicles and funding of innovation to crowd in private capital?
+How do we best leverage the government’s Specialist Investment Vehicles and develop models to facilitate co-investment to crowd in private capital?

-How could building an end-to-end SAF supply chain help Australia’s long term regional economic development, fuel security and support the decarbonisation of Australia’s aviation industry?
+Building an end-to-end SAF supply chain could help Australia’s long term regional economic development, fuel security and support the decarbonisation of Australia’s aviation industry, vital for us to achieve our net zero targets.
 This session will explore the key components of the SAF value chain and what is now required to stimulate demand and supply side investment.
+With the recent announcement of substantial government support for low carbon liquid fuels, are we ready for take-off?

 Morning Tea